-The 2004 State Preschool Yearbook is the second in a series of annual reports profiling state-funded prekindergarten programs in the United States.
-This 2004 Yearbook describes state-funded prekindergarten in the 2002-2003 school year.
-The first annual State Preschool Yearbook focused on programs for the 2001-2002 school year and established a baseline against which we may now measure progress.
+The 2006 State Preschool Yearbook is the fourth in a series of annual reports profiling state-funded prekindergarten programs in the United States.
+The 2006 Yearbook presents data on state-funded prekindergarten during the 2005-2006 school year.
+The first report in this series focused on programs for the 2001-2002 school year and established a baseline against which we may now measure progress over 5 years.
 Tracking these trends is essential, since changes in states’ policies on preschool education will influence how successfully America’s next generation will compete in the knowledge economy.

-This Yearbook is organized into three major sections.
-The first section provides background information on preschool education in the United States, a description of our data collection and analytical methods, a national summary of our findings, and national policy recommendations.
-The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources.
+The 2006 Yearbook is organized into three major sections.
+The first section provides a summary of the data, and describes national trends for enrollment in, quality of, and state spending on preschool.
+The second section presents detailed profiles outlining each state’s policies with respect to preschool access, quality standards, and resources for the 2005-2006 program year.
 In addition to basic program descriptions, these state profiles describe unique features of a state’s program and recent changes that can be expected to alter the future Yearbook statistics on a program.
-Unlike last year’s Yearbook, the states without state-funded programs also have their own profile pages.
-Finally, the last section of the report contains appendices, including tables that provide the complete survey data obtained from every state, as well as Head Start and child care data.
+Profile pages are again included for states without state-funded programs.
+A description of our methodology follows the state profiles.
+Finally, the last section of the report contains appendices, including tables that provide the complete 2005-2006 survey data obtained from every state, as well as Head Start, child care, and U.S. Census data.

 While parents strive to guide children’s growth and development in the home, state and local governments bear primary responsibility for classroom-based education in the United States.
 Programs that serve young children operate under a variety of names and auspices, including the federal Head Start program as well as privately and publicly funded child care.
 State prekindergarten programs will play an increasingly important role as part of this larger array of programs.
 The Yearbook seeks to improve the public’s knowledge and understanding of state efforts to expand the availability of high-quality education to young children in the 21st century.